 Learn more about our horticulture therapy programs at a variety of locations.
 For more information, contact Gwenn Fried at 212-598-6196.

-You can benefit from the relaxing nature of horticultural therapy as part of your treatment at Rusk Rehabilitation at NYU Langone’s Hospital for Joint Diseases.
+You can benefit from the relaxing nature of horticultural therapy as part of your treatment at Rusk Rehabilitation at NYU Langone Orthopedic Hospital.
 Activities are designed to meet your individual rehabilitation goals.
 You can propagate plants, arrange flowers, and engage in nature craft projects, returning refreshed and renewed to continue your rehabilitation after a session.

 Horticulture Therapy at Tisch Hospital